krulsefty/discord-nukker/README.md

 # Description

-This app is an simple, ready to use Discord server nukker coded by [me](https://fentanyl.recipes).
+This app is a simple, ready to use Discord server nukker coded by [me](https://fentanyl.recipes).
 The only thing you need to use this bot is Node.JS installed on you computer and access to bot's token. 🤩

 ![Thumbnail](https://github.com/krulsefty/discord-nukker/blob/main/files/image.png)

-After opening `start.bat` file, provide token to your discord bot.
-Then it will display list of servers that the bot is on, where you have to select in which guild you want the bot to run.
+After opening `start.bat` file, provide token of your discord bot.
+Then there will be displayed list of servers that the bot is on, where you have to select in which guild you want to run the bot.
 After that you're ready to go.
 Pick what you want to do using numbers.

 ## Functions